Artificial Compression Devices (Balloon insertion)

 How are balloons inserted?

-The artificial compression device consists of a balloon which can hold fluid, a small titanium port, and a tube that connects the port to the balloon (Fig. 1).
-The port allows the doctor to adjust the amount of fluid in the balloons.
+The artificial compression device consists of a balloon which can hold fluid, a small titanium port, and a tube that connects the port to the balloon.
+The port allows the doctor to regulate the amount of fluid in the balloon.
 Two balloons are inserted on either side of the urethra during a minimally-invasive procedure.

 For the procedure you usually receive general anaesthesia, but in some cases you may be recommended spinal anaesthesia.
 First the doctor inserts a catheter to make sure that your bladder is completely empty during the surgery.

-The doctor then makes an incision in the labia.
-Using x-ray for guidance, the doctor places the first balloon on one side of the urethra, right under the bladder neck.
-This is then repeated with the second balloon on the other side of the urethra.
+The doctor then makes an incision in the perineum.
+Using x-ray for guidance, the doctor places the first balloon on one side of the urethra, under the prostate.
+If you have had radical prostatectomy, the doctor places the balloon right under the bladder neck.
+This is then repeated with the second balloon on the other side of the urethra (Fig. 1).

-Finally, the doctor positions the titanium ports in the labia and connects them to the balloons.
+Finally the doctor positions the titanium ports in the scrotum and connects them to the balloons.
 This is done so that the volume of the balloons can easily be adjusted after surgery.